A good parent is patient with a crying child. Thanks to Caleb for sharing this opening story and for being a good dad to his kiddos.

 This post may contain affiliate links.
 Please read our Disclosure Policy for details.

-The Crying Child
+Patience and The Crying Child

 Caleb (the dad) and Adam who is 3